aitor/aitor.github.com/_posts/2015-11-07-all-watched.md

 place: Reykjavík
 ---

-A few links and books on yesterday conversation I like:

 A friend of mine is starting Computer Science in college.
 She is learning to code in Java and is experiencing the transfixing feeling of commanding machines for first time.
 I remember perfectly the thrill, and even feel it still sometimes, although now it's indissolubly connected with a cynical perspective on the software industry.
 But I digress.

 Yesterday we were talking about the courses she is taking right now and she mentioned Operating Systems.
 I mentioned that it's an amazing topic from a technical point of view but instantly sidetracked the conversation to my favourite angle on this area: the folklore and history of Unix and the creation of the Personal Computer during the 60-70s.